-HOUSE RESOLUTION NO. 5 (As Adopted by House)
+HOUSE RESOLUTION NO. 1

-1 A RESOLUTION ADOPTING PERMANENT RULES FOR THE HOUSE OF 2 REPRESENTATIVES.
+1 ΑR RESOLUTION ADOPTING TEMPORARY RULES FOR THE HOUSE OF 2 REPRESEN TATIVES.

-3 BE IT RESOLVED BY THE HOUSE OF REPRESENTATIVES OF THE STATE 4 OF MISSISSIPPI, That the following Rules of the House of 5 Representatives are hereby adopted as the permanent Rules of the 6 House:
+- 3 BE IT RESOLVED BY THE HOUSE OF REPRESENTATIVES OF THE STATE - 4 OF MISSISSIPPI, That the following Rules of the House of - 5 Representatives are hereby adopted as the temporary Rules of the - 6 House:

-HOUSE RULES
+7 HOUSE RULES

-THE SPEAKER AND SPEAKER PRO TEMPORE

-9 The Speaker, when elected, shall hold office for a term 1. of four (4) years, or until the next regular session of the 10 Legislature following an election for Governor and members of the 11 12 Legislature, and shall take the chair on every legislative day precisely at the hour to which the House shall have adjourned at 13 14 the last sitting, immediately call the members to order, cause the roll to be called finally, (late members may file explanations as 15 16 late but present) and, on the appearance of a quorum, cause the Journal of the proceedings of the last day's sitting to be read, 17 having previously examined and approved the same.
-18

-19 2.
-He shall preserve order and decorum, and, in case of 20 disturbance or disorderly conduct in the galleries or in the 21 lobby, may cause the same to be cleared, may speak to points of 22 order in preference to other members, rising from his seat for 23 that purpose.

-3. He shall have general control, except as provided by rule or law, of the Hall of the House, and of the corridors and passages and the disposal of the unappropriated rooms in that part
+- THE SPEAKER AND SPEAKER PRO TEMPORE - 9 1.
+The Speaker, when elected, shall hold office for a term - 10 of four (4) years, or until the next regular session of the - 11 Legislature following an election for Governor and members of the - 12 Legislature, and shall take the chair on every legislative day - 13 precisely at the hour to which the House shall have adjourned at - 14 the last sitting, immediately call the members to order, cause the - 15 roll to be called finally, (late members may file explanations as - 16 late but present) and, on the appearance of a quorum, cause the - 17 Journal of the proceedings of the last day's sitting to be read, - 18 having previously examined and approved the same. - 19 2.
+He shall preserve order and decorum, and, in case of - 20 disturbance or disorderly conduct in the galleries or in the - 21 lobby, may cause the same to be cleared, may speak to points of - 22 order in preference to other members, rising from his seat for - 23 that purpose. - 3.
+He shall have general control, except as provided by rule - 25 or law, of the Hall of the House, and of the corridors and - 26 passages and the disposal of the unappropriated rooms in that part